stockinlab/docs.stockinlab.com/docs/account/settings.md

 ## Name / Display name

 Click `Settings` under your name on top right.
 Choose `Profile` into the left menu.
-You can change your new name and display name.
+You can update your name and display name.

 ::: warning
-If your server use LDAP authentication, you cannot change your name.
-Only your display name can be changed.
+If your server use LDAP authentication, you cannot change your name but you can still change your display name.
 :::

 ## Avatar